Unsupervised Domain Adaptation for Low-dose CT Reconstruction via Bayesian Uncertainty Alignment: Methodology

-In the previous section, we figure out how to conduct the implicit noise distribution alignment via minimizing Bayesian uncertainty discrepancy in the latent space.
-Then, the encoder may be regularized to render the domain-invariant feature embeddings between source and target domains.
-However, it is also important to reduce the discrepancy of noise distribution between source and target domains in the image space, as this discrepancy may affect the quality of reconstructed CT images (\textit{i.e.}, estimated NDCT images) directly.
+In the previous section, we figure out how to conduct Bayesian uncertainty alignment in the latent space.
+Meanwhile, it is also important to reduce the discrepancy of conditional distribution (\textit{i.e.}, $p_{s}(\mathbf{y}_{s}|\mathbf{x}_{s})$ \textit{v.s.} $p_{t}(\mathbf{y}_{t}|\mathbf{x}_{t})$) between source and target domains in the image space, such that high-quality reconstruction results with NDCT-like style can be achieved.
+In this section, we will describe how to alleviate the mismatch problem of content information in the style-oriented conditional distribution alignment.